 8 Man, A.LI.CE, Akira, Akko-chan, ALICE, Amazing 3, Anime, anime hair, anime harvest, anime history, Astro Boy, Bumpy new picture book, Chagama Ondo, Chikara to Onna no Yo no Naka, Cutie Honey, Dekobo shingacho, Failure of the great plan, first, first anime, firsts, Go Nagai, God Warriors of the Sea, Hakujaden, Harenchi Gakuen, hayao miyazaki, hentai, Himitsu no Akko-chan, history, history of anime, Hokusai Manga, Imokawa Mukuzo Genkanban no Maki, Jungle Taitei, Katsudo Shashin, Kiki's, Kiki's delivery service, Kimba the White Lion, LangsEnd, Lolita Anime, magical girl, major anime, manga, Marine Boy, Matumoto Fragment, Mazinger, Mazinger Z, Mecha, Meian no shippai, miyazaki, Momotaro, Momotaro: God Warriors of the Sea, Moving Picture, My Neighbor Totoro, Namakura Garana, oldest anime, Osamu Tezuka, Princess Knight, Princess Mononoke, Ribbon no Kishi, Sally the Witch, Secret of Akko-chan, Shameless School, Spirited Away, Tetsujin, Tetsujin 28-go, Tetsuwan Atom, Tetuji, Tezuka, the anime harvest, The Dance of the Chagmas, The Fine Sword, The Story of the Concierge Mukuzo Imokawa, The Tale of the White Serpent, Totoro, Wonder 3, World of Women and Power

-What you just watched is Katsudo Shashin (Moving Picture), and it is believed to be the oldest piece of Japanese animation ever.
-The 16 frames per second, 3 second long loop was made sometime between 1907 and 1911, but was never released.
-The 35mm celluloid strip wasn’t discovered until 2005, when it was found in Kyoto and then appraised by Natsuki Matsumoto, thus earning the name, “The Matsumoto Fragment.”
+What you just watched is Katsudo Shashin (Moving Picture), the oldest known piece of Japanese animation ever.
+This 3 seconds long, 16 frames per second loop was made sometime between 1907 and 1911, but was never released.
+The 35mm celluloid strip was lost until 2005, when it was discovered in Kyoto and then appraised by Natsuki Matsumoto, thus earning the name, “The Matsumoto Fragment.”
 This is the first ever anime.

 First professionally released anime: